emerald/old-emerald/README.md

   * 32-bit version of `libl.so` (usually part of the development package for `flex`).

+### `bash`

+`bash` is used as the shell scripting language throughout this codebase.
+This choice is in accord with the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml), and `bash` does currently seem like the most frequently used shell scripting language.

 ## Layout

   * [vm](vm) — The Emerald VM